 Electronic configuration of Cu(0):

+Oriental and other of Co. in I

 Oxidation state of Cu in J :

-Electronic configuration of Cu in J :
+Electronic configuration of Cu in the free ion in J :

-8. Select the geometry of the copper ion in L. Assuming an ideal geometry of the ligands around the copper center, draw the electronic levels of the d orbitals subject to the crystal field.
-Fill the orbital diagram.
+8. Select the geometry of the copper ion in L. Assuming an ideal geometry of the ligands around the copper centre, draw the electronic levels of the d orbitals subject to the crystal field.
+Fill the crystal field splitting diagram with electrons.
 Give the maximum value of the spin (S) for this complex.

 The geometry of Cu in L is:

-☐ Octahedral
+□ Octahedral

 ☐ Tetrahedral

-☐ Square planar
+□ Square planar

 ☐ Trigonal bipyramid

-Splitting and filling of d orbitals:
+Splitting diagram and filling of d orbitals:

+S =

+5 -

-9. Out of the following compounds, $\underline{\mathbf{choose}}$ the one(s) that can remove the copper ion in \mathbf{L} to obtain the free [2]catenane:
+9. From the following compounds, $\underline{\mathbf{choose}}$ the one(s) that can remove the copper ion in \mathbf{L} to obtain the free [2]catenane: